shibatch/sleef/.github/PULL_REQUEST_TEMPLATE.md

 amount you need to pay will be determined by negotiation, depending on the nature of the PR and your project.
 We will not charge a fee if you are not making a profit from the deliverables of this project, or for minor bug fixes that do not involve specification changes.
+If a significant percentage of those who will benefit from your patch are considered to be direct or indirect customers of your company, you will be required to pay a fee.

 The fee you pay is for the review and does not include the cost of any future maintenance of your code.
 Your code added by this PR may be